DSRCorporation/imf-conversion/README.md

 * IMF Conversion utilities uses a number of external tools to perform full conversion cycle.
 * The external tools are not distributed with the Utility, and must be prepared by the user.
 * The user just specifies the executables in config.xml.
+* The utility creates tmp files (which will be deleted when the conversion job finishes).
+So make sure that there is enough free disk space.

 ### Conversion to DPP format